MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/winusb-installation.md

 DeviceName="Fx2 Learning Kit Device"
 REG_MULTI_SZ = 0x00010000
 ```

-> Only include a ClassInstall32 section in a device INF file to install a new custom device setup class.
+Only include a ClassInstall32 section in a device INF file to install a new custom device setup class.
 INF files for devices in an installed class, whether a system-supplied device setup class or a custom class, must not include a ClassInstall32 section.

 Except for device-specific values and several issues that are noted in the following list, you can use these sections and directives to install WinUSB for any USB device.
 These list items describe the **Includes** and **Directives** in the preceding .inf file.

 - **USB\_Install**: The **Include** and **Needs** directives in the **USB\_Install** section are required for installing WinUSB.
 You should not modify these directives.
--   **USB\_Install.Services**: The **Include** directive in the **USB\_Install.Services** section includes the system-supplied .inf for WinUSB (WinUSB.inf).
+- **USB\_Install.Services**: The **Include** directive in the **USB\_Install.Services** section includes the system-supplied .inf for WinUSB (*Winusb.inf*).
 This .inf file is installed by the WinUSB co-installer if it isn't already on the target system.
-The **Needs** directive specifies the section within WinUSB.inf that contains information required to install Winusb.sys as the device's function driver.
+The **Needs** directive specifies the section within *Winusb.inf* that contains information required to install *Winusb.sys* as the device's function driver.
 You should not modify these directives.
-    **Note**  Because Windows XP doesn't provide WinUSB.inf, the file must either be copied to Windows XP systems by the co-installer, or you should provide a separate decorated section for Windows XP.

 - **USB\_Install.HW**: This section is the key in the .inf file.
 It specifies the device interface globally unique identifier (GUID) for your device.
 The **AddReg** directive sets the specified interface GUID in a standard registry value.
-When Winusb.sys is loaded as the device's function driver, it reads the registry value DeviceInterfaceGUIDs key and uses the specified GUID to represent the device interface.
+When *Winusb.sys* is loaded as the device's function driver, it reads the registry value DeviceInterfaceGUIDs key and uses the specified GUID to represent the device interface.
 You should replace the GUID in this example with one that you create specifically for your device.
 If the protocols for the device change, create a new device interface GUID.

     **Note**  User-mode software must call [**SetupDiGetClassDevs**](/windows/win32/api/setupapi/nf-setupapi-setupdigetclassdevsw) to enumerate the registered device interfaces that are associated with one of the device interface classes specified under the DeviceInterfaceGUIDs key. **SetupDiGetClassDevs** returns the device handle for the device that the user-mode software must then pass to the [**WinUsb\_Initialize**](/windows/win32/api/winusb/nf-winusb-winusb_initialize) routine to obtain a WinUSB handle for the device interface.
 For more info about these routines, see [How to Access a USB Device by Using WinUSB Functions](using-winusb-api-to-communicate-with-a-usb-device.md).

 The following INF installs WinUSB as the OSR USB FX2 board's function driver on a x64-based system.
-The example shows INF with WDF coinstallers.
+The example shows INF with WDF co-installers.

 ``` syntax
 ;